heremaps/xyz-documentation/docs/cli/hexbins.md

 ## Getting started

-If you don't already have a set of points in an XYZ space.
+If you don't already have a set of points in an XYZ space, you can upload them using the CLI.

 	here xyz upload -f your.geojson

-(You can also use a CSV or Shapefiles.)
+(You can also use a CSV with point coordinates or shapefiles.)

 If you don't have data handy, you can use this CSV of [bicycle parking in San Francisco](https://data.sfgov.org/Transportation/Bicycle-Parking/hn4j-6fx5).

 	here xyz upload -f "https://data.sfgov.org/api/views/hn4j-6fx5/rows.csv"